ErshovVladislav10M/UTBotJava/utbot-js/docs/CLI.md

   (required) Source code file for a test generation.
 - `-c, --class <classname>`

-  If empty tests for top-level functions are generated.
+  If not specified tests for top-level functions are generated, otherwise for the specified class.

-- `-o, --output <filename>`
+- `-o, --output <dir/filename>`

   File for generated tests. (if empty `-p, --print-test` should be true)
 - `-p, --print-test`